webzakimbo/bcome-read-the-docs/docs/source/network/network-configuration-attributes.rst

 Network attributes
 ------------------

-A Hash of attribute used to populate the top-level ``network`` attribute.
+A Hash of attributes used to populate the top-level ``network`` attribute.

 Used to configure a Cloud-provider.